ptds2024/webiste/content/lectures/_index.md

 Class-related discussion and questions will be on Slack.
 Do not forget to register [here](https://forms.gle/9aKQ25idaypnmAJb8).

 {{% notice warning %}}
-The lecture of the 31st of October is on Zoom.
-You can join the Zoom following this [link](https://unil.zoom.us/j/4812532318?pwd=amMwRjRRRmU2R0dBT2c2OVlhd3hFQT09&omn=93290565964).
-It will be recorded and the record will be shared on this page.
+The lecture of the 31st of October was on Zoom.
+The record is on this [link](https://unil.zoom.us/rec/share/XiOP_aFUDuT9DnTH3lRnHRaDjk24p58ZtAdYXbYeC0VluOT5Ia8U9waSvZWU69pK.oa_J3VM47VR3DUMA?startTime=1730361683000), passcode: 8a=3P!BE.
 {{% /notice %}}

 | Week | Date | Topic | Instructor |